Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Coco Grove Beach Resort

-Possibly the most well known accommodation on the island, thanks to its prime position in front of Tubod Marine Sanctuary, Coco Grove Beach Resort is a glamorous Siquijor accommodation choice.
-Is this the Siquijor best place to stay?
-We’ll let you decide!
+Among the best known accommodation on the island thanks to its prime position, Coco Grove Beach Resort is a glamorous Siquijor accommodation choice.

-Built fronting 800 metres of white beach, the resort is spread out nicely with lots of space that creates a natural feel.
-52 rooms and bungalows are hidden amongst tropical gardens and coconut groves.
-Designed with a native style, there are many options from cottages and villas for couples, families and small groups, to a double-storey penthouse with rooftop area and outdoor jacuzzi.
+Built fronting 800 metres of white beach, the resort is spread out nicely with lots of space.
+There are a variety of rooms and bungalows hidden amongst tropical gardens and coconut groves.
+These range from cottages and villas for couples, families and small groups, to a double-storey penthouse with rooftop area and outdoor jacuzzi.

 Click here for the latest prices.